Garden Studio Used For Photography Business

 The QC6 is an extremely flexible design so adding a window anywhere, or flyover roofs on the side is very simple.

 It was a very cold, frosty, winters day when Alex and I visited Sarahs garden studio and even though she didn't have the air conditioner on, you could feel how warm it was inside.

-If you have been thinking of having a garden studio shed for your photography work, simply give me a call (Iain 07590 067 120) for a chat.
+If you have been thinking of having a garden studio shed for your photography work,

 We also offer "extended height" garden rooms which add roughly an extra foot (300mm) to the internal height if you require more interior headroom for your work.
 The QC6 is 6ft 10 inches inside so the extended height model is roughly 7ft 10 inches.